France's coronavirus death toll rises to 13,832

-France's death toll from the new coronavirus outbreak rose to 13,832 on Saturday, but the number of patients in intensive care fell for the third day in a row, raising hopes that a nationwide lockdown is curbing the spread of the disease.
+France's death toll from the new coronavirus outbreak rose to nearly 14,000 on Saturday, but the number of patients in intensive care fell for the third day in a row, raising hopes that a nationwide lockdown is curbing the spread of the disease.

-The number of people in intensive care units fell to 6,883 from 7,004 a day before, it added.
-The health ministry said that 353 people had died in hospitals and 290 in nursing homes.
+The number of people in intensive care units fell to 6,883 from 7,004 a day before, down nearly 2%, while the number of people in hospital virtually stabilised at 31,320, up by just 53 or 0.2%, ministry data showed.
+The total death toll rose by 635 or 5% to 13,832 - with 8,943 dead in hospital and 4,889 in nursing homes - but that was less than on Friday, when the total toll rose by 987 as nursing home deaths soared.

-On Friday the death toll had jumped by 987 as nursing home deaths increased.
-The number of confirmed and suspected infections so far in France, taking into account nursing home figures, stood at 118,479 as of Saturday, according to Reuters calculations based on the new data issued by the ministry.
+"We are confronting a massive and murderous epidemic, which has reached an unprecedented level," health ministry director Jerome Salomon said at a daily briefing.
+He said new cases kept arriving at hospitals and the French people needed to remain vigilant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)